 - Once cool, make the cream cheese frosting.
 In the bowl of a stand mixer fitted with the paddle attachment, cream the butter over medium speed.
 With the mixer on low, add the cream cheese pieces one at a time.
 Scrape down the sides and mix until well combined.
 With the mixer on low, slowly add the powdered sugar, beating until incorporated.
 Add the coconut milk, vanilla and coconut extracts and salt and mix until smooth.

 - Frost the cake.
 Spread ½ cup of frosting between each layer. spread a very thin layer of frosting on the top and side.
 Use a bench scraper or offset spatula to smooth and scrape the frosting off the sides.
 This is the crumb coat to keep the crumbs off your final pretty frosting layer.
 Chill the cake for 15 minutes.
 Spread remaining frosting over the cake, smoothing it using an offset spatula.
 Using the palm of your hand, gently press the unsweetened shredded coconut all over the sides and top of your cake.
+For those coconut-skeptics, try toasting the coconut before pressing it onto the cake for a crunchier texture and more nutty flavor.
 Slice and serve.

 Notes